Elevation: 10,420 ft

 Mile Creek Trail (see the description of this approach under Targhee Peak).

 South Ridge, Class 2

-Date of Climb: 8/18/17.
-Leave the Continental Divide Trail (CDT) at the top of a meadow/gully just before it crosses the Northwest Ridge of Targhee Peak at the “Targhee Divide” (9,980 feet).
-Scramble up the grassy, wet gully (it may have a snowfield in it just below the ridge) to reach the South Ridge of North Targhee Peak just northeast of Point 10130.
-While you can also scramble to the South Ridge directly from “Targhee Divide”, it’s a more difficult (Class 3) scramble through an unpleasant mix of thick pines, krummholz, and blocky rock.
+Leave the Continental Divide Trail (CDT) at the top of a meadow/gully just before it crosses the northwest ridge of Targhee Peak at the “Targhee Divide” (9,980 feet).
+Scramble up the grassy, wet gully (it may have a snowfield in it just below the ridge) to reach the south ridge of North Targhee Peak just northeast of Point 10130.
+While you can also scramble to the south ridge directly from “Targhee Divide,” it’s a more difficult scramble (Class 3) through an unpleasant mix of thick pines, krummholz, and blocky rock.

 Once on the south ridge, follow it northward, skirting rocky outcrops on the ridge as necessary.
 This is a tedious Class 2 ridge traverse that stretches for a good 1.25 miles.
 Pass to the left/west of Point 10273, which has an ID/MT Boundary Post atop it.
 Skirt to the left/west of a large, elongated ridge point by dropping down a bit then climbing back up on a narrow ridge of scree to reach the final section of ridge.
 This final ridge section has multiple false summits.
 You will swear that you’re never going to get to the true summit.
 Just keep going until you reach a flat, open “hump” that is the final ridge bump in a succession of endless outcrops and ridge bumps.
 The true summit is this gentle tundra-and-broken-rock hump.
 It is the easternmost of the summits and is the final one.
 It is separated from the “west summit” by a minor saddle.
 Not a very impressive summit, but that’s all you get with this one.